Operation Avalanche (film): Plot

 The film opens with President John F. Kennedy's 1962 "We choose to go to the Moon" speech.

-In 1967, ambitious CIA agents Matt Johnson, Owen Williams, Andy Apelle, and Jared Raab convince their superiors to let them infiltrate NASA disguised as a documentary crew filming the Apollo 11 mission in an effort to root out a Soviet mole inside the organization.

-After bugging administrator James Webb's phone, the crew discovers the lander built for the Moon landing is incapable of landing on the Moon, and NASA plans to keep it a secret.
-When they tell their superior, Brackett, they are told to leave NASA, which they disregard.

-To cover up the inability of the lander and prevent the Russians from winning the Space Race, the crew starts "Operation Avalanche"—faking parts of the Moon landing, gaining the approval of Brackett.
-He sends agent Josh Boles to keep an eye on them.
+In 1967, ambitious CIA agents Matt Johnson, Owen Williams, Andy Apelle, and Jared Raab convince their superiors to let them infiltrate NASA—disguised as a documentary crew filming the Apollo 11 mission—in an effort to root out a KGB mole inside the organization.
+After bugging NASA administrator James Webb's phone, the crew discovers from Webb's secret conversation with an unidentified man that the Lunar Module Eagle lander is incapable of landing on the Moon.
+When the crew inform their superior, Brackett, they are told to leave NASA.
+To prevent the Soviet Union from winning the Space Race and secure a promotion, Matt conceives of "Operation Avalanche", whereby the crew will fake footage of the Moon landing.
+Matt directs test footage of Owen in an astronaut suit, which gains the approval of Brackett, who sends agent Josh Boles to keep an eye on their progress.

-Reviewing the footage of a NASA pool party, Jared notices two men filming them.
-Hearing of Stanley Kubrick filming 2001: A Space Odyssey, the crew travels to England, where they film the set with a hidden camera in hopes of copying his tactics.
-They learn about front screen projection, which they then use to make their faked Moon landing videos more convincing.
-They prepare a plan to fake the radio signals NASA receives from the lander, read out a pre-written script and broadcast the fake landing.
-Matt becomes frantic when he learns that, if his plan fails, the CIA plans to shoot down the real Apollo 11 lander and blame the Soviets.
-Matt begins burying finished footage in a field.
+Jared reviews footage captured at a NASA pool party and notices a pair of men filming the crew.
+Matt learns that director Stanley Kubrick is in production on 2001: A Space Odyssey, which involves sequences on the moon.
+Matt and Jared travel to Shepperton Studios in England, where they film the 2001 set with a hidden camera and learn about front screen projection, which enables the crew to make their faked moon footage more convincing.

+Back in the United States, the crew construct a lunar module and moon set in a studio, and plan for the Apollo 11 astronauts to transmit the pre-recorded footage whilst in orbit.
+Matt becomes frantic when he learns that, if "Operation Avalanche" fails, the CIA plans to shoot down the real Apollo 11 lander and blame the Soviets.
+Matt begins burying incriminating footage in a field.

-During a shoot, Owen notices a pair of men watching them.
-When the crew approaches them, they drive away.
-Boles informs them that they have caught the mole, but he does not seem to be involved with the men watching them.
-When Owen examines interview footage with the mole, he realizes he was the other man on the phone with Webb, leading him to believe the mole, Boles, and the men watching them are all part of the CIA.
-After the "mole" dies, Owen believes the CIA is planning to finish them off to tie up loose ends.
+During a shoot, Owen notices a pair of men waiting outside the studio who drive away when approached.
+Boles informs Matt and Owen that the mole has been caught.
+However, Owen identifies the supposed mole as the unidentified man from Webb's secret conversation.
+Owen believes that Boles is part of the CIA, and planning to kill the crew to tie up loose ends.

-After finishing Avalanche, Matt gives a copy to Boles and cuts up a copy with footage proving the fake.
-The faked launch goes off without a hitch, and Matt burns the props used in the videos.
-Finding the motel room they were using trashed and men sweeping the premises, Matt, Jared, and Andrew dig up Matt's copy of the film.
-As they leave with it, they are attacked by a car that shoots at them, narrowly escaping.
+Matt delivers the completed moon landing footage to Boles.
+The Apollo 11 launch goes ahead and Matt burns the props used in the videos.
+Owen calls Matt to warn him that the men watching him are outside his house.
+Matt returns to his motel room, finding it trashed by men sweeping the premises.
+Matt, Jared and Andrew dig up Matt's incriminating film reels from the field.
+As they leave, they are engaged in a shootout and car chase with two men, but narrowly escape.
+Matt finds Owen hanged in his garage, staged to look like a suicide.